RunOnFlux/ssp-docs/enterprise/transactions.md

 This is useful when you know certain signers are unavailable, or when policy requires a specific subset (e.g., always include the CFO on payroll).

-The platform burns one nonce per designated signer at proposal creation, so designate carefully — see [Why nonces matter](#why-nonces-matter) below.
+On **EVM** vaults, the platform burns **two** signing nonces per designated signer at proposal creation — one from that signer's SSP Wallet and one from their SSP Key (single-device vaults burn one).
+EVM vaults require you to designate **exactly** the threshold number of signers (M of N), so you can't over-designate and waste nonces.
+On **UTXO** chains (Bitcoin, Litecoin, …) no signing nonces are consumed at proposal creation, and **Solana** uses a separate durable-nonce pool that is released if the proposal is rejected or expires.
+See [Why nonces matter](#why-nonces-matter) below.

 ### Step 7 — Review